christopher-besch/homepage/src/articles/17_forgejo_actions_notification/fogejo_actions_notification.md

     code.forgejo.org/f3/gof3/v3 v3.11.1
 // --snip--
 ```
+We notice that Forgejo uses the `code.forgejo.org/f3/gof3/v3` Go module; that's a dependency.
-As we've seen every bit of Go code is inside a module but there's another level of granularity: packages.
+As we've seen, Go code is grouped in modules but there's another level of granularity: packages.
 Go uses packages to isolate code into neat, contained, well, packages.
 Every Go file declares what package they are in.
-Go code can use exported and not-exported symbols (i.e., the functions, values, etc.) inside its own package.
+Go code can use exported and not-exported symbols inside its own package (i.e., functions, values, etc.).
-To use symbols in other packages, however, those symbols must be exported you need to import that package.
+To use symbols in other packages, however, they must be exported and you need to import that other package.<br />
 The package `main` is special, that's where the entrypoint is.
 Take a look at Forgejo's [`main.go`](https://codeberg.org/forgejo/forgejo/src/branch/forgejo/main.go):
 ```go